Aaron Wainwright

-Aaron James Wainwright (born 25 September 1997) is a Welsh professional rugby union player who plays as a number eight for United Rugby Championship club Dragons and the Wales national team.
+Aaron James Wainwright (born 25 September 1997) is a Welsh professional rugby union player who plays as a number eight for Leicester Tigers in England's Premiership Rugby and the Wales national team.
+Between 2017 and 2026 he played 117 times for the Newport-based Dragons RFC.

 Early life

 Wainwright originally looked destined for a career in football having been on the books of both Cardiff City and Newport County during his teenage years.
 He was at Cardiff City from Under 9-16 and was included in the Wales Under 16 football squad.
-Wainwright played youth rugby for Whiteheads RFC.
+Wainwright played youth rugby for Whitehead RFC, and is widely regarded as the clubs 3rd best number 8 of all time, behind Mike Griffiths and Lewis David.
+He was out scored by Benjamin Stanley.
 Wainwright attended Cardiff Metropolitan University and played in the BUCS Super Rugby tournament.

 Club career

 Wainwright made his debut for the Dragons regional team in 2017 having previously played for Newport RFC.
 The back row completed a clean sweep at the region's end of season awards in May 2019 as he was named the Coaches Player-of-the-Year, Players' Player-of-the-Year and DOSC Player-of-the-Year.

 From his new position of Number 8, Wainwright scored against the Ospreys, as the Dragons won the derby 31–20 on 6 March 2021.
 His success against regional rivals continued as he touched down twice helping the Dragons beat the Scarlets 52–32 on 25 April 2021.

+In January 2026, he signed for Prem Rugby side Leicester Tigers ahead of the 2026–27 Premiership Rugby season.